GitHubConstellation2022/packages-rubygem/README.md

 </p>

-This repository can be used as a reference guide/sample to enable your first rubygem publish to GitHub Packages registry for rubygems.
+Sample repo to demonstrate working with the GitHub RubyGem registry

 ### Publishing